What is the Weather Like in Wallis and Futuna in February?

 - Mosquitoes are more active during the wet season, so pack insect repellent!

-- While the heat and humidity can be high, cooling off is easy thanks to Wallisâ warm lagoon, crater lakes like Lake Lanutavake, and the refreshing coastal waters and natural swimming spots found across both Wallis and Futuna. - check out some of the 10 Best Swimming Beaches/Spots in Wallis & Futuna LINK#TTD138.
+- While the heat and humidity can be high, cooling off is easy thanks to Wallis’ warm lagoon and the refreshing coastal waters like Piscine Bleue on Futuna - check out some of the 10 Best Swimming Spots in Wallis & Futuna.

 Typical Temperatures in February

-February is typically one of the hottest and most humid months of the year in Wallis and Futuna, sitting in the heart of the South Pacificâs wet season.
-With lighter winds at times, thereâs often little relief from the tropical heat, particularly during the middle of the day.
+February is typically one of the hottest and most humid months of the year in Wallis and Futuna, sitting in the heart of the South Pacific’s wet season.
+With lighter winds at times, there’s often little relief from the tropical heat, particularly during the middle of the day.

 Daytime temperatures usually reach around 31°C (87.8°F), while nighttime temperatures hover near 24°C (75.2°F).
 Combined with very high humidity, conditions can feel even warmer than the thermometer suggests.